 Get exposure to international social issues and learn through diverse human interactions while studying abroad as a social work major at UT Austin-approved programs on six continents.
 See this brochure with a recommended list of programs for social work majors (pdf).
 When considering the cost of studying abroad take into account these funding opportunities.
 To help you plan ahead and graduate on time, search the International Office “My Credit Abroad” database of over 15,000 pre-approved courses with the university equivalents.

 Still have questions?
 Contact the BSW academic advisor, Alexis George at firstname.lastname@example.org or (512) 471-5457.

 International Internships – for MSSW students only –

-- International Internships: The School of Social Work has developed a number of field placements outside the United States.
-In addition to the integration of theory and practice that is at the core of any field experience, students in international placements are fully immersed in a different culture and have to learn to navigate systems sometimes radically different to those at home.
+From South Africa to India and Costa Rica, the Field Program offers a number of international internships where, in addition to the integration of theory and practice that is at the core of any field experience, master’s students get fully immersed in a different culture and learn to navigate systems sometimes radically different from those at home.

 Summer programs Abroad led by social work faculty – for BSW and MSSW students –

 Through immersion into London city life, students deepen their understanding of social justice, experience the diversity and multicultural landscape of London, and explore the historical roots of social welfare and social work.
 Students’ learning culminates through an in-depth project exploring a contemporary social justice issue in conjunction with local social service agencies.
 Find out more about the London Maymester.

 Oaxaca is a vibrant colonial city and also a place of contrasts, where people face complex health challenges common in resource-poor communities.
 Because migration from Oaxaca to the United States has been significant, the area is an excellent context in which to learn about the impact of migration on health.
 This course provides students with cultural and Spanish language competency skills and introduces them to global health topics.
 Find out more about the Oaxaca Summer Program.